Message IconCustomer SupportUser IconContact SalesLock IconLogin

 That means adding:

-• Verified C1, and possibly C4, identity data
+• Verified C4, and possibly C1, identities

 • Delegation information